Live Chat Now

 Difference Between Engineering Tech and Engineering Degrees

-Engineering programs focus more on theories and advanced concepts.
-An engineer’s job is more theoretical and requires scientific and mathematical knowledge.
-It will usually involve the design of new products.
-Engineers may work in research and development, may create new products and processes or work in projects related to process management.
-Those who graduate from engineering programs may consider pursuing graduate school to further hone their interests.
+Engineers may work in research and development, create new products and processes, or work in projects related to process management.
+Those who graduate from engineering degree programs often consider pursuing graduate school to further hone their skills or narrow their focus.

 Career Outlook for Engineering Technology